freeCodeCamp/freeCodeCamp/guide/english/python/code-blocks-and-indentation/index.md

 ---
 title: Python Code Blocks and Indentation
 ---
 It is generally good practice for you not to mix tabs and spaces when coding in Python.
 Doing this can possibly cause a ```TabError```, and your program will crash.
+Python 3 Python 3 disallows mixing the use of tabs and spaces for indentation.
 Be consistent when you code - choose either to indent using tabs or spaces and follow your chosen convention throughout your program.

+<a href='https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces'>PEP-8</a>, the official style guide for Python, recommends using spaces for indentation.

 #### Code Blocks and Indentation
 One of the most distinctive features of Python is its use of indentation to mark blocks of code.
 Consider the if-statement from our simple password-checking program: